JuliaSmoothOptimizers/KnetNLPModels.jl/docs/src/tutorial.md

 # define a dense layer with input size i and output size o
 Dense(i :: Int, o :: Int, f=sigm) = Dense(param(o, i), param0(o), f)
 ```
-More layer types can be defined.
+More sophisticated layers may be defined.
 Once again, see the [Knet.jl tutorial](https://github.com/denizyuret/Knet.jl/tree/master/tutorial) for more details.

-### Definition of the chained structure that evaluates the network and the loss function (negative log likelihood)
+### Definition of the loss function (negative log likelihood)
+Next, we define a chain that stacks layer, to evaluate them successively.
 ```@example KnetNLPModel
 using KnetNLPModels

-struct ChainNLL <: Chain # must derive from KnetNLPModels.Chain
+struct ChainNLL
   layers
   ChainNLL(layers...) = new(layers)
 end